CU-DSI-Scholars/site-source/content/page/faq_2021_spring-summer.md

 ---
 + **Question:** I applied to the program by deadline.
 When will I hear back from faculty?

-    *Answer*: Faculty will be reviewing applications between the student deadline of October 1st and October 23rd.
+    *Answer*: Faculty will be reviewing applications between the student deadline of January 2nd and February 19th.
 If chosen for a project, faculty will contact you during that window and arrange for an interview or some sort of follow up.
-Not all projects successfully make selections during that time period, so an update will be sent to all students on October 23rd.
+Not all projects successfully make selections during that time period, so an update will be sent to all students around February 19.

 + **Question:** I missed the deadline to apply, or I would like to hear about other opportunities.

-    *Answer*: The Data Science Institute maintains a [doc](https://docs.google.com/document/d/1BDFmDLDnWHu1gNzFe7ncQoAdSENctesEUiCNqELUgGA) with current for-pay opportunities; between applications for this program it also includes research internships and volunteer positions.
+    *Answer*: The Data Science Institute maintains a doc with current for-pay opportunities and this page will be updated with a link to it shortly.
 SEAS maintains a [site](https://www.cc-seas.columbia.edu/preprofessional/health/opportunities.php?field_category_value=Volunteer&field_type_value=All&field_state_value=All&title=&body_value=) with opportunties of various kinds, although they may not be data-specific.

 + **Question:** With only one application form, how do I express interest in more than one project?

     *Answer*: It is recommended that you prioritize based on your interest and skills.
 To a large extent, the methods of data science can be translated from one domain to another so demonstrating core competency is paramount.
 If you feel the need, you can address a portion of your personal statement to the PIs of each program to which you are applying.

-+ **Question:** I recently graduated in May, 2020.
++ **Question:** I recently graduated in December, 2020.
 Am I still eligible for the program?

     *Answer*: Unfortunately, this program is oriented towards current students.